Everything You Need to Know About Wedding Venue Cost

 Don’t just assume that your ceremony and reception rental automatically includes extra time for this!
 And if decide you want to keep the party going at the last minute, find out how much it would be to stay a little later before packing it all up.

-Now that you know what to look out for when you budget your wedding venue cost, here are some secret hacks that can save you a little dough.
+Now that you know what to look out for when you budget the price of your wedding venue, here are some secret hacks that can save you a little dough.

 Rent an unconventional space.
 Historic homes, aquariums, antique shops, science centers, recording studios, or boats can double as reception venues or even lodging in some cases.